 Here you will find advice, links and examples of how to find an international partner university for a project, tools for online collaboration, open online courses for competence development and networking and much more.

 How do I find a suitable partner university?

-If you have international contacts with a university or you want to find out if your department/faculty has an agreement with that university, or if you don't have contacts but want to get information about potential partners you should first of all contact the person responsible for international collaboration agreements in your faculty.
-Here is information about different kinds of agreements and contact persons.
-Here you will also find information about the senior internationalisation officers at the office of external relations (ER), the department that administers all agreements at university level.
+If you have international contacts with a university and wish to find out if your department/faculty has an agreement with that university, or if you do not have contacts but would like information about potential partners, you should first of all contact the person managing the international collaboration agreements at your faculty.

-By working together with your faculty agreement manager and the senior internationalisation officers at ER you'll be able to find a suitable partner for your project..
+By working together with your faculty agreement manager and the senior internationalisation officers at ER you'll be able to identify a suitable partner for your project.

 We have an idea for an EU project - what now?

 If you want to apply for EU project funding for teaching or research you will need at least two international partners.
 If you need help to find suitable partners see the heading above entitled "How to find a suitable partner university".

 For support in your research project application, contact Anna Kivilehto, Office for external relations.

 For support in teaching project applications, contact your faculty officer for collaboration agreements and/or Camilla Andersson Lundqvist, Office for external relations.

 The is a wide range of digital tools that enable you to collaborate with colleagues anywhere in the world.
 We have a toolbox of digital tools called Smarter collaboration where you will find lots of tools arranged according to function: collaborative writing, shared workspace, curate, plan, news-gathering, screencasting, e-meetings, research, mindmapping, presentations, publish, surveys and forms.
 In each of these categories you will find a selection of tools, short descriptions and an introductory video.